 Q: Will I get seasick?
 Is there anything you recommend for sea sickness?

 A: We recommend chewing on a small raw piece of ginger, or ginger candy to curb motion sickness.
-Also, Bonnie or Dramamine, which are over-the counter sea-sickness aid.
-It'd also be better to have something light in your stomach, as well as hydrating with your morning drink about 1 hour before your tour.
+Also, Bonnie or Dramamine, which are over-the counter sea-sickness aids.
+It's also better to have something light in your stomach, as well as hydrating with your morning drink about 1 hour before your tour.
 Our captain will debrief on what to do incase you feel sick during tour, and you should bring a bottle of water with you.

 Q: Will we see other sights along the way, to and from the Lava entry point?